 The Cheapest Times to Visit Australia

 It has to be said: there’s no truly cheap time to visit the Antipodes.
 December and January tend to be most expensive, likely due to holiday travel and the prime summer weather.
-According to data collected by Skyscanner over the past two years, the cheapest months to travel to Sydney from New York City and Los Angeles are March and June, respectively.
-New York City to Melbourne is cheapest in February, while flights from Los Angeles to Melbourne are less expensive August.
-(Looking at hotel room rates provided by Booking.com, Melbourne is also cheap in January.)
+According to data collected by Skyscanner over the past two years, the cheapest months to travel to Sydney and Melbourne from New York City are September and October, respectively, and the cheapest month to travel to Melbourne and Sydney from LAX is November.

 If you have flexibility on timing, plan well in advance to find the best deals.
 If you have less flexibility on schedule but more on destination, try searching a few cities internally and looking at local budget airlines, like Jetstar, to get around once you’re in Australia.